sunqirui1987/dropbox-ftp-server/README.md

     FTP response codes might not be correct:
         Even though mostly the first 2 digits will be correct, the complete response codes might not be.
 I put in whatever I could find.

+Features I planned on implementing:
+    Timeouts:
+        Currently there are no timeouts on any socket requests.
+It works fine and doesn't slow down the server since all the sockets are non blocking.
+But might result in sockets being open for long periods.
+Also, the ssl handshake happens on a blocking socket.
+It would be better to just put a non zero timeout there instead.
+    Better exception handling and messaging:
+        For some cases, I just send back generic responses.
+        Some places exception handling is not solid and there is room for exceptions to be not handled gracefully